aromanovich/jinja2schema/docs/source/index.rst

 .. autofunction:: jinja2schema.infer

-It will return a :class:`.model.Variable` instance, which can be converted to JSON schema using :meth:`to_json_schema` method.

-:func:`infer` logic can be tuned by specifying a custom :class:`jinja2schema.config.Config`.
+It's logic can be tuned by specifying a custom :class:`jinja2schema.config.Config`.

+|

+A :class:`.models.Dictionary` returned by ``infer`` can be converted to JSON schema using :meth:`jinja2schema.to_json_schema` method.

+.. autofunction:: jinja2schema.to_json_schema

+Standard JSON schema encoders are:

+.. autoclass:: jinja2schema.JSONSchemaDraft4Encoder
+.. autoclass:: jinja2schema.StringJSONSchemaDraft4Encoder

+|

 If you need more than that, please take a look at :ref:`internals`.